Translate

 History of the plurality of pastors, a second dose

 Following up on the history of the plurality of pastors that I posted yesterday, here is a second dose.
-Some of the same cautions apply, particularly that some excerpts may need a closer.
+Some of the same cautions apply, particularly that some excerpts may need a closer look.
 Below you will find some who believed in a plurality of elders who were pastors/teachers only, and others who believed in a plurality of elders in which one (sometimes more) was a teacher and others were ruling elders.
 For some the plurality of elders was an ideal to be perpetuated in church life, while others considered it as more an expedient.

 As previously, the excerpts are ordered from newest to oldest.